reysmerwvr/laravel-spanish-docs/facades.md

     }

 <a name="facade-class-reference"></a>
-## Referencia De Clases De Facades
+## Facade Class Reference

-A continuación encontrarás cada facade y su clase subyacente.
-Esta es una herrameinta útil para explorar rápidamente dentro de la documentación API para cualquier raíz de facade dada.
-La llave [service container binding](/docs/{{version}}/container) también ha sido incluida donde aplica.
+Below you will find every facade and its underlying class.
+This is a useful tool for quickly digging into the API documentation for a given facade root.
+The [service container binding](/docs/{{version}}/container) key is also included where applicable.

 Facade  |  Class  |  Service Container Binding
 ------------- | ------------- | -------------